 Bay Area

 The Bay area boasts a thriving economy (based on tech jobs in Silicon Valley and San Francisco), a rich and diverse population, moderate weather, and some of the world’s most notable dining and entertainment venues.
-Along with all those attractions, this area has some of the highest home prices in the state, but many retirees choose to pay the higher prices in order to be near all the shopping, museums, theatre venues, and more.
+Along with all those attractions, this area has some of the highest home prices in the state, but many retirees choose to pay the higher prices to be near all the shopping, museums, theatre venues, and more.

 Sacramento Area